How to sanitize a Keurig coffee maker. Learn the ins and out of getting your Keurig really clean.

 Can you use dish soap inside your Keurig brewer?

 No way.
+Do not use dish soap to clean the inside of your Keurig or any coffee maker.
 The foaming agents will cause havoc and again the residues will be very difficult to get out of the machine.

 Regular maintenance of your Keurig coffee brewer

 Keurig recommends regular descaling using their brand descaling solution about every 3 to 6 months.

 We think every 3 to 6 months is a good interval between each descaling of your brewer, whether you use the Keurig brand solution or white vinegar.